Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_1/week_1_plan.md

 2pm - 3:30pm | Programs and files 1 | Programs and files 2 | -- | Python clinic 1 | Python clinic 2
 4pm - 5:30pm | REVIEW (Documentation and error messages) | REVIEW | -- | REVIEW | --

-Note: It’s a good idea to split earlier, more OS-centric sections (such as "Getting to know your OS" and "Programs and files 1") into a Windows group and a Mac group (including Linux folks).
+Note: It may be a good idea to split 1st day's 3 sessions into OS-specific subgroups -- a Windows group and a Mac group (including Linux folks).
+That way, people will learn to get around in their respective OS's comfortably before the two groups merge into one.

 ### Instructor Assignment
 - Tara L. Andrews (?)